noaa-ocs-hydrography/kluster/README.md

 - sbet - POSPac sbet/rms file reader

 Kluster is a work in progress that has been in development since November 2019 by a small team, and is by no means feature complete.
 If you are interested in contributing or have questions, please contact Eric Younkin (eric.g.younkin@noaa.gov)

-Kluster is:

-1. **Scalable** - uses [Dask](https://dask.org/) to provide distributed parallel processing on everything from a laptop to a cloud service (AWS Fargate for example)
-2. **Cloud ready** - uses [Zarr](https://zarr.readthedocs.io/en/stable/) as a cloud ready storage format for converted multibeam records and processed soundings
-3. **Open** - data are presented using [Xarray](http://xarray.pydata.org/en/stable/) objects for easy interactivity and stored with Zarr, all open formats
-4. **Scriptable** - provides a GUI for visualization and processing, but can be run from the command line or scripted easily
-5. **Extensible** - From data conversion to sound velocity correction, kluster is built using modules that can be replaced, enhanced or exchanged as needed.

 ## Why Kluster?